ssciwr/QuantumGrav/README.md

 # if you didn't install the package, export PYTHONPATH to include the src dir
 mkdocs serve
 ```
 Follow the instructions on screen to open the documentation.
-More on `mkdocs` can be found [here](https://www.mkdocs.org/), and on the `Documenter.jl` package used in the Julia package [here](https://documenter.juliadocs.org/stable/).
+More on `mkdocs` can be found [here](https://www.mkdocs.org/), and on the `Documenter.jl` package used in the Julia package documentation [here](https://documenter.juliadocs.org/stable/).

 Training and evaluation scripts live under `QuantumGravPy/src/QuantumGrav/` (`train.py`, `train_ddp.py`) and can be run once dependencies are installed.
 See the [training section](./training_a_model.md) for more.